What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Empirical Results

 First, how does the cultural context of a topic impact \divtype{} diversity?
 To answer, we plot HSD vs. country as a bar chart in \autoref{fig:country_heatmap}.
 The country of each topic is selected either if (1) a historical event occurred in a particular country or (2) a public figure is primarily associated with a certain country.
 We plot separate bar charts for the IFT and RAG settings.
 For IFT only, the cultural context does not have a strong impact on HSD, as most countries are within the same 95\% confidence intervals, with the exception of Ethiopia, Saudi Arabia, and Brazil, which are higher.
 However, each country is impacted differently by RAG.
 In particular, the USA, India, Russia, France, and China, as well as general concepts, see more benefit from RAG.
 This is likely because the search we use to acquire documents for RAG is performed in the US region, which may under-represent topic-specific information from certain countries.
 To check this, we measure Pearson's $r$ correlation between the \divtype{} diversity of search and the difference between RAG diversity and IFT diversity, averaging by country.
 We find that these two are strongly correlated at 0.73 ($p$ < 0.01, N=13), meaning that when the diversity of the RAG source for a particular country's set of topics increases, the improvement in diversity from IFT to RAG is likewise greater.

 Second, to what extent are English and local language knowledge represented by the claims generated by LLMs?
-To answer this, we match LLM claims to Wikipedia claims in both English and the country's local language using InfoGap (\citealt{DBLP:conf/emnlp/SamirPFST24}, see Appendix \autoref{sec:infogap} for details).
+To answer this, we match LLM claims to Wikipedia claims in both English and the country's local language using InfoGap, a recent approach which uses GPT-5 and multilingual sentence embeddings to match claims between Wikipedia pages in different languages (\citealt{DBLP:conf/emnlp/SamirPFST24}, see Appendix \autoref{sec:infogap} for details).
 We restrict this experiment to 9 countries in our study where the local language Wikipedias are in the top 20 in terms of active users, with the exception of Saudi Arabia for which the local language pages had minimal content.
+We use only the topics which are relevant for those countries.
 In order to quantify the extent to which Wikipedia claims appear in model outputs, we measure the HSD of each model after filtering out claims that are not matched to either the English or local language Wikipedia.
 This is equivalent to ``minimal representativeness'' outlined by \citet{DBLP:journals/ais/Peterson25}, which defines that, for a set of items $i$ that are relevant to a particular task (in this case, claims which appear on either English or local language Wikipedia pages), ``any item should have at least \textit{some} chance of appearing in the LLM output.''
 Results are plotted as a bar chart in \autoref{fig:id_by_country}, aggregated across models and topics for each country.

 For the selected topics, we observe a statistically significant knowledge gap between English and local languages for 5 out of 8 countries, while for the remaining 3, the gap is not statistically meaningful.
 In no case is local representation statistically significantly greater than English representation.
 Additionally, representation for the USA specific topics are statistically significantly greater than every other country.
-This suggests that current English LLMs may fail to present knowledge which has not been presented in English for certain countries, potentiating a risk in terms of knowledge erasure.
+This suggests that current English LLMs may fail to present knowledge which has not been presented in English for certain countries, potentiating a risk in terms of knowledge \textit{erasure}, and thus collapse.